Tractables/ProbabilisticCircuits.jl/docs/src/manual/queries.md

 In this case, given the observed features ``x^o`` the goal is to fill out the missing features in a way that ``p(x^m, x^o)`` is maximized.

-We can use the [`MAP`](@ref) method to compute MAP, which outputs the states that maximize the probability and returns the probabilities themselves.
+We can use the [`MAP`](@ref) method to compute MAP, which outputs the states that maximize the probability and the log-likelihoods of each state.

 ```@example queries
 data_miss = make_missing(data,keep_prob=0.5);